The Three Ds: What Dog Training Has Taught Me about Being a Summer Camp Director

 I had a camper once who loved competitive games.
 When his team scored he’d cheer with his friends and when the other team scored he’d curse at them; he was a bit too excited.
 He spent a lot of time that camp session sitting with counselors who cared about him, talking about how it was wrong to yell at his friends.
 I think he knew very well that it wasn’t very nice, but that knowledge didn’t help him.
 It didn’t give him new behaviors to choose from when the other team scored a point.
 He still felt angry.

-The three Ds at camp:
+The Three Ds at camp:

 1. Distance: We learned to have a staff member stand close to him during games so they could intercept any outbursts.
 This kept people safe but it didn’t help him build new coping mechanisms and it still made for a very hard session.
 What if we had tried changing the environment in other ways?
 Maybe we could have created an environment where he had more behaviors to choose from.
 Maybe he would have liked those other choices better.